Aster family (Asteraceae)

 Range & Habitat: Two-Flowered Cynthia is occasional to locally common throughout Illinois (see Distribution Map).
 Habitats include open upland woodlands, open sandy woodlands, savannas and sandy savannas, rocky wooded slopes, thinly wooded bluffs, areas along woodland paths, rocky glades, and upland meadows.
 Two-Flowered Cynthia is often found in upland habitats where Oaks are dominant in areas with thin leaf cover and sparse ground vegetation.

 Faunal Associations: The flowerheads attract long-tongued bees (bumblebees, honeybees, Little Carpenter bees, Cuckoo bees, Mason bees), short-tongued bees (Halictid bees, Masked bees), predatory wasps, flies (Syrphid, Tachinid, & others), butterflies, skippers, and beetles.
 These insects suck nectar, collect pollen, or feed on pollen from the flowerheads.
 An oligolectic visitor, Andrena krigiana (Krigia Andrenid Bee), is specifically attracted to the flowerheads of Krigia spp.
+In addition to these floral visitors, an aphid, Uroleucon brachychaetum, sucks plant juices from these plants.
 Thus far, I have not observed any evidence that White-Tailed Deer feed on the foliage of Two-Flowered Cynthia, which contains a bitter white latex, although I would not rule out this possibility.

 Photographic Location: The photographs were taken along the edge of two wooded bluffs in Vermillion County, Illinois.